Tim Drake: The New 52 (2011–2016)

 Tim was also part of the Bat-family's assembled team which went to Apokolips to retrieve Damian's body.
 As their mission focused on retrieving Robin, Tim, Jason, and Barbara wore costumes that resembled Damian's colors and each wore a Robin symbol.
 Following the completion of their mission and the revival of Damian, he handed him the Robin symbol on his suit to welcome Damian back to life and the role of Robin.

-In the Pre-Convergence timeline of Futures End, refugees from Earth-2 are given a signal from Brother Eye, which allows them into the Earth-0 Universe, but start a war when Darkseid follows them, leading to the deaths of the Teen Titans, except for Drake.
+In the pre-Convergence timeline of Futures End, refugees from Earth-2 are given a signal from Brother Eye, which allows them into the Earth-0 Universe, but start a war when Darkseid follows them, leading to the deaths of the Teen Titans, except for Drake.
 Tim abandons his Red Robin mantle and becomes a bartender until an attack by Brainiac, where changes to the timeline are made.
 Brainiac is captured, and Terry McGinnis dies at the hands of Brother Eye's Batman-Joker hybrid.
-Tim dons the Batman Beyond suit and goes back in time and prevents Brother Eye from sending the signal to Earth-2, creating a new future where there is less destruction, and the events of Convergence and everything afterward takes place.
+Tim dons Terry's suit, travels back in time, and prevents Brother Eye from sending the signal to Earth-2, creating a new future.
 Tim is launched into the new future, 35 years later, where he becomes the new Batman and destroys a weakened Brother Eye.